Colin Maier: Career

 TV's Honey I Shrunk the Kids! and Murdoch Mysteries.

 Maier joined Quartetto Gelato in 2009.
 This world-touring ensemble is known for their eclectic humorous performances, in which Maier plays the oboe and other instruments, as well as sings, dances, and performs acrobatics.

+Maier and Mark Camilleri have a jazz duo, since 2023, called JoyRide.
+Maier plays jazz oboe and English horn.
+Camilleri plays piano.

-As an oboist, he has performed with The Calgary Philharmonic, The Hamilton Philharmonic, National Ballet of Canada Orchestra, Symphony of the Kootenays, Soundstreams, Toronto Concert Orchestra, Scarborough Philharmonic, Niagara International Chamber Music Festival, The Jive Mommas, The High Strung, The Fabulous Doo-Wop Boy and The Plaid Tongued Devils.
+As an oboist, he has performed with The Calgary Philharmonic, The Hamilton Philharmonic, National Ballet of Canada Orchestra, Symphony of the Kootenays, Soundstreams, Windsor Symphony, Toronto Concert Orchestra, Scarborough Philharmonic, Niagara International Chamber Music Festival, The Jive Mommas, The High Strung, The Fabulous Doo-Wop Boy and The Plaid Tongued Devils.
 In the 2002 International Double Reed Society conference, he performed in, and conducted, a jazz master class with jazz bassoonist Michael Rabinowitz.

 In addition to oboe, Maier also plays professionally a variety of instruments including the English horn, clarinet, saxophone, flute, bassoon, violin, 5-string banjo, banyan, acoustic/electric bass, piano, guitar, mandolin and musical saw.
+He has played a variety of instruments in the following broadway tours through Mirvish Productions: The King and I, Joseph and the Amazing Technicolor Dreamcoat, Les Miserables, and Sound of Music.

 His two solo recordings feature newly commissioned compositions by Canadian composers Rebecca Pellet, Hilario Durán, Mark Camilleri, Vincent Ho, and Aura Pon in a variety of genres from classical to jazz and Celtic.
 Also performances by Canadian musicians, and Canadian comedian Colin Mochrie.
 Several of the compositions feature Maier playing as many as 13 different instruments.

 Maier was the oboe instructor at Brock University from 2015–2018.

+Since 2021, Maier is the Production Manager for The Music Niagara Festival, in Niagara-on-the-Lake.